patricktrainer/patricktrainer.github.io/content/posts/You-re-all-calculating-churn-rates-wrong-The-Sta.md

 ---
- 	layout: post
+date: '2021-01-01'
+draft: false
+tags: '[]'
 title: You-re-all-calculating-churn-rates-wrong-The-Sta
- 	date: 2021-01-01
- 	draft: false
- 	tags: []
 ---

+# You-re-all-calculating-churn-rates-wrong-The-Sta

-# You-re-all-calculating-churn-rates-wrong-The-StaIf the churn probability gets lower the longer the customer has been subscribed, you could model that as `c/(t+1)`, where `t` is the timestep (e.g. number of days the customer has been subscribed), and `c` is some constant.
+If the churn probability gets lower the longer the customer has been subscribed, you could model that as `c/(t+1)`, where `t` is the timestep (e.g. number of days the customer has been subscribed), and `c` is some constant.
 In this case, this implies that customer lifetimes comes from a [Lomax distribution](https://en.wikipedia.org/wiki/Lomax_distribution).
 Keep in mind, in each of the examples below we simulate lifetimes from the same customer lifetime distribution, and this distribution **does not change** over time.
 Multiply this by what you make per customer per day, and you have your Customer Lifetime Value.